tao-luke/template-landing-page/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- RTOS
-- System Software Design
+- System Drivers
 - Optimizations
-- Distributed Systems

 # Education to show in About widget
 education: